mrolle45/scopetools/scopetools/scopes.md

 During the build of the scope, it may change.
 It can be one of:

-- **Local**.
+- **BINDING**.
 The variable appears in a binding reference in the scope, other than a [walrus reference](#walrus-reference).
 Also, in a GlobalScope, if its context is Global in any enclosed scope.
 - **Closure**.
 The scope contains a `nonlocal variable` statement.
 - **Global**.
 The scope contains a `global variable` statement.
 This does not apply in the global scope itself, in which it is redundant and ignored.